in Blog

 • Fill missing values.
 Some models accept missing (unknown) values, some do not.
 To fill those gaps in data, first, you should understand their origin – maybe missing data contains some information?
 Maybe there is an obvious interpretation of it and it can be replaced with the number corresponding to that interpretation?
 Maybe data is simply corrupted?

 • Standardize features.
 Some models require features to be of the same magnitude to learn effectively.
-The simplest approach is to subtract from feature the meant value and divide it by its standard deviation.
+The simplest approach is to subtract the mean from each feature value and divide it by its standard deviation.

 • Encode categorical features.
 Categorical features (e.g. person’s sex) should be encoded with numbers.
 Moreover, if there are more than two possible values, they should be encoded into binary variables (e.g. sex could be encoded as binary variables: sex_male, sex_female, sex_other).
 This procedure is known as one-hot encoding.